List of trigonometric identities: Further "conditional" identities for the case α + β + γ = 180°

+A conditional trigonometric identity is a trigonometric identity that holds if specified conditions on the arguments to the trigonometric functions are satisfied.
 The following formulae apply to arbitrary plane triangles and follow from $\alpha + \beta + \gamma = 180^{\circ},$ as long as the functions occurring in the formulae are well-defined (the latter applies only to the formulae in which tangents and cotangents occur).

 Historical shorthands

 The versine, coversine, haversine, and exsecant were used in navigation.
 For example, the haversine formula was used to calculate the distance between two points on a sphere.
 They are rarely used today.

 Miscellaneous

-Relationship between all trigonometric ratios

-The following identities each give a relationship between all the trigonometric ratios.

-Similarly,

 Dirichlet kernel

 The Dirichlet kernel D_{n}(x) is the function occurring on both sides of the next identity:

 The convolution of any integrable function of period $2 \pi$ with the Dirichlet kernel coincides with the function's $n$th-degree Fourier approximation.
 The same holds for any measure or generalized function.